seedlock/seedlock.github.io/terms.md

 ### *Terms & Conditions:*

 The app is made available to you on an "as is" and "as available" basis, to be used at your own discretion and risk.
 The app is not a replacement for your seedphrase, but rather a tool that can be used in conjunction with it.
 The security of your seedphrase is 100% your responsibility.
 No guarantee with respect to the reliability of the app, its safety, security or future availability, is made.
+That said, I personally keep no seedphrase that hasn't been ciphered.